gabrielmcg/vp-netlify-test/rel-notes/new-features.md

 -  **Sysdig for Kubernetes:** Updated the Sysdig deployment to use Kubernetes  1.11 RBAC and config maps for sensitive data.

-- **NFS Provisioner for Kubernetes:** Updated the NFS Provisioner to use Kubernetes 1.11 RBAC
+- **NFS Provisioner for Kubernetes:** Updated the NFS Provisioner to use Kubernetes 1.11 RBAC.

-- **Helm charts:** Added support for Helm, documenting sample charts for validation purposes
+- **WordPress and MySQL using NFS Provisioner:** Validation of the NFS Provisioner, featuring a WordPress and MySQL deployment with persistent storage.

-- **WordPress and MySQL using NFS Provisioner:** Validation of the Kubernetes install, featuring a WordPress and MySQL deployment with persistent storage using the NFS Provisioner
+- **kubectl:** Convenience playbook to download and install `kubectl`.

-- **kubectl:** Convenience playbook to download and install `kubectl`
+- **Client bundle:** Convenience playbook to download and configure the client bundle from UCP.

-- **Client bundle:** Convenience playbook to download and configure the client bundle from UCP
+- **Helm charts:** Added support for Helm, documenting sample charts for validation purposes.